huynm1990/car-supply-chain/README.md

 * Manufacturer accepts the request and manufacture the products.
 After completed, they send a request to Inspector for inspection.
 * Inspector inspects the products and confirm if they are ok for delievering.
 * Manufacturer receives confirmation from Inspector that all the products are ok to deliver.
 Then they send a request to Shipper for shipping the products to Wholesaler.
-* Wholesaler receives the products, re-check and confirm they received the products as expected.
+* Wholesaler receives the products, re-checks and confirms they received the products as expected.
 * Wholesaler gives a payment to Manufacturer.
 * Manufacturer confirms that they received the money.
 * The deal is completed.
 Process is end.